🎵 Cuanto le gusta, le gusta, le gusta, le gusta, le gusta, le gusta… 🎵

 Look, this trip was strictly a mental health vacay.
 Between flights, I did nothing but eat Chinese in my room, watching swing music on Pandora TV.
 My life this is Vroom commercial, and JSX had a huge hand in giving me the peace of mind I’ve never really had.
 Ever.
 And even just for my mental health, this has been the best $300 (plane ticket + Airbnb) that I’ve ever spent in my life.

-In summary, JSX is that good—100% “that airline.”
+In summary, JSX is that good—“100% that air carrier.”
 You’ll almost feel guilty about how smoothly everything flows, knowing that you’re probably taxiing past dueling passengers or a hurt flight attendant…

 My flight home was scheduled for the same N243JX, but the cabin wouldn’t cool and we were moved to neighboring ship N260JX, an ERJ-135, within minutes and without a peep of compaint from other passengers.
 As for the valet service, I received a digital ticket via text the day of my flight out, followed by receipts via text and email before my flight home the next day.
 I simply presented it to Erian, the valet, paid the $35 daily fee via card reader, and my truck was driven to me from the safety of a nearby canopy.